Create retail deployable packages

 - Customize or add functionality to the Retail stack.

-- Use the build tools to give an identity to the customized installation package, code-sign it, and specify the customized CRT assemblies, the customized Retail Server assemblies, the customized Hardware station assemblies, and the customized database scripts.
+- Use the build tools to identify the customized installation package, code-sign it, and specify the customized CRT, Retail Server, and Hardware station assemblies, and customized database scripts.

 Retail SDK build tools – Customization settings